allegro/allegro.tech/_posts/2016-01-03-microservices-and-macro-mistakes.md

 but delivering such a service is labor-consuming.

 Besides, in the aforementioned example even bug maintenance becomes complex.
-You have to make sure that an API using client receives a coherent message based on statuses of particular services.
+You have to make sure that an API using by client receives a coherent message based on statuses of particular services.

 Naturally, you should avoid any extremes and do not assume that dividing microservices